M2R2: MultiModal Robotic Representation for Temporal Action Segmentation: Experiments

 \subsection{Baselines}

-We evaluate the performance of BR-Prompt~\cite{BRPrompt}, a purely vision-based video feature extractor.
-We pretrain BR-Prompt using its default hyperparameters, sampling 16-frame windows during training.
-These windows typically span 2--3 actions and, at most, 6 actions.
-We compare our method to two state-of-the-art proprioception-based temporal action segmentation approaches used in robotics: BOCPD~\cite{BOCPD}, which segments actions using the full 6DoF wrench, and AWE~\cite{shi2023waypointbased}, which relies on position trajectories.
+{\newtext For video feature extraction, two commonly used models in TAS are I3D~\cite{I3D_features} and Br-Prompt~\cite{BRPrompt}.
+We adopt Br-Prompt as our baseline vision-only extractor, as it achieves state-of-the-art performance on vision-based TAS tasks~\cite{BRPrompt}.} We {\newtext train} Br-Prompt with its default hyperparameters, sampling 16-frame windows during training.
+These windows typically cover 2--3 actions and, at most, 6.
+For comparison, we include two state-of-the-art proprioception-based approaches: BOCPD~\cite{BOCPD}, which segments actions from the 6DoF wrench, and AWE~\cite{shi2023waypointbased}, which relies on position trajectories.
 We tune their hyperparameters to ensure the number of predicted segments aligns with the ground truth.
-Since these methods do not predict action labels, we assign each segment the ground truth class with the highest overlap.
-Additionally, we train three state-of-the-art deep learning models---MSTCN~\cite{mstcn}, ASRF~\cite{asrf}, and DiffAct~\cite{diffact}---on M2R2 multimodal features.
+Since these methods do not predict action labels, each segment is assigned the ground-truth class with the highest overlap.
+In addition, we consider three deep learning TAS models, MSTCN~\cite{mstcn}, ASRF~\cite{asrf}, and DiffAct~\cite{diffact}.